 The Nominating Committee shall, in addition to the duties otherwise directed by the Board of Directors or Member Institutions:

-Provide a slate of at least two candidates for each position from those consenting to serve.
+Provide a slate of candidates for each position from those consenting to serve.
 This slate of candidates shall be published and made available to Representatives as soon as available, but no later than two months before the Annual Meeting.

 Foster activities that maintain and promote a pool of qualified nominees.